This short tour summarizes Part Three—Meta-adaptation.

 - Identifying the main character

-- Identifying the intent and condition of value
+- Identifying the intent and treasure

-- Examining the condition of value
+- Examining the treasure

 - Identifying the core ensemble